pujana-lab/systematicQTL/README.md

 ### LOD thresholds definition

-There are to ways to define thresholds to considere LOD scores significant, the thresholds can be defined manually or using a [permutation test](https://kbroman.org/qtl2/assets/vignettes/user_guide.html#performing_a_permutation_test).
+There are two ways to define LOD thresholds, manually or using permutations.

 ```
 qtl_wrapper = systematicQTL::set_significance_lod(qtl_wrapper,0.5)